Tutorial: Restrict Public Access to the Admin Web UI

 Overview

-Some organizations must meet compliance requirements that restrict access to the Admin Web UI so it’s only reachable from VPN clients or from the internal network where Access Server is hosted.
+Some organizations need to restrict access to the Admin Web UI so it’s only reachable from VPN clients or from the internal network where Access Server is hosted.

-This tutorial explains how to configure these restrictions for two common deployment scenarios:
+This tutorial shows how to configure these restrictions for two common deployment scenarios:

 Access Server behind an external NAT device (for example, AWS).